ZacharyWalsh57/GyroCube/GyroCube Code/Final Sketches/Version 2.0 LCD/README.txt

 Then use all the menu text and write it in one shot.
 Might consider moving it into progspace if things get tight.
 Really would rather not.
-EDIT: I did lol1
+EDIT: I did lol

 Create LCD Screens and menus and the System
 Create the button pins and the button objects